Conduct Zero

-Conduct Zero (also known as No Manners) is a 2002 South Korean film directed by Joh Keun-shik.
+Conduct Zero (also known as No Manners) is a 2002 South Korean romantic comedy film directed by Joh Keun-shik.
+The film was released on December 27, 2002.

 Plot

 Joong-pil is the undisputed "king" of his high school due to his fighting skills.
 His life as a delinquent is comfortable until he falls in love with Min-hee, a pretty girl from a neighbouring school, and is challenged by Sang-man, a tough new student.
 Min-hee also faces competition from Na-young, leader of the "Five Princesses Gang", who has a crush on Joong-pil.